-A full copy of the policy, setting out our specific aims, is available from the school office.
+A full copy of the policy, setting out our specific aims, is available on our website.

 CHILD PROTECTION POLICY

 Herne Junior School fully recognises its responsibilities for child protection and is committed to maintaining a safe environment where children feel secure and know that there are adults in the school who they can approach if they are worried.
 The school has four Child Protection officers.
 Our policy includes: